mgp25/RF-List/README.md

 ## Hardware

+- [RTL2832U](https://github.com/osmocom/rtl-sdr): RTL-SDR is a very cheap software defined radio that uses a DVB-T TV tuner dongle based on the RTL2832U chipset.

 - [HackRF](https://greatscottgadgets.com): low cost software radio platform.
 	- [Opera cake](https://github.com/mossmann/hackrf/wiki/Opera-Cake): (sometimes operacake) is an antenna switching add on board for HackRF.

 - [USRP](https://github.com/EttusResearch/uhd): The USRP software defined radio products are designed for RF applications from DC to 6 GHz, including multiple antenna (MIMO) systems.

+- [BladeRF](https://github.com/Nuand/bladeRF): BladeRF is a Software Defined Radio (SDR) platform designed to enable a community of hobbyists, and professionals to explore and experiment with the multidisciplinary facets of RF communication.
+[Nuand.com](http://nuand.com/)

+- [LimeSDR](https://github.com/myriadrf):LimeSDR is a low cost, open source, apps-enabled software defined radio (SDR) platform that can be used to support just about any type of wireless communication standard.
+[Lime Microsystems](http://www.limemicro.com/)

+- [PlutoSDR](https://github.com/analogdevicesinc/plutosdr-fw): PlutoSDR Firmware for the ADALM-PLUTO Active Learning Module.
+[Adalm Pluto](https://www.analog.com/en/design-center/evaluation-hardware-and-software/evaluation-boards-kits/adalm-pluto.html#eb-overview)

 ## Software